A mixed precision Jacobi SVD algorithm: A mixed precision Jacobi SVD algorithm

 \subsection{Handling special cases}

-We observe that there are several special cases that our mixed precision Jacobi SVD algorithm is even slower compared to the fixed precision algorithm.
-Especially, if columns of \(X\) are already close to orthogonal, the fixed precision Jacobi SVD algorithm already converges rapidly, so that the computation in a lower precision can become unnecessary and only causes overhead.
-Since the purpose of developing a mixed precision Jacobi SVD algorithm is to reduce the computational cost, it is necessary to detect this type of special cases and avoid overhead caused by additional work in the lower precision.
+The purpose of computing SVD in a lower precision is to reduce the number of sweeps required by the one-sided Jacobi SVD algorithm in working precision.
+As we mentioned in Section~\ref{subsec:refine}, the accuracy of the solution from lower precision is at the level of \(O(\machepslow)\), and it still requires about three sweeps to refine the solution in working precision.
+However, there exist matrices for which the benefit of computing SVD in a lower precision is limited.
+For these matrices our mixed precision Jacobi SVD algorithm can be even slower than the fixed precision algorithm.
+Since the ultimate purpose of developing a mixed precision Jacobi SVD algorithm is to improve the computational efficiency, it is necessary to detect this type of matrices and avoid the overhead caused by the additional work performed in lower precision.
+In the following, we identify three special cases in which computing SVD in lower precision needs to be avoided.

 One special case can be easily detected after QR preconditioning.
-After computing the RRQR factorization of \(A\), if the condition number of \(R\) is relative small (e.g., \(\kappa(R)\leq\tolcond\) with \(\tolcond=O(n^{1/4})\)), QR preconditioning often leads to quick convergence of the one-sided Jacobi SVD algorithm in the working precision, and hence we do not compute the SVD in a lower precision.
+After computing the RRQR factorization of \(A\), if the condition number of \(R\), denoted by \(\texttt{cond}_R\) in Algorithm~\ref{alg:msvj}, is relatively small (e.g., \(\kappa(R)\leq\tolcond\) with \(\tolcond=O(n^{1/4})\) based on our experience of numerical experiments), QR preconditioning often leads to quick convergence of the one-sided Jacobi SVD algorithm in working precision, and hence we do not compute the SVD in lower precision; see Lines~\ref{line:preproc-Q-start}--\ref{line:msvj:notmp} in Algorithm~\ref{alg:msvj}.